 10 healthy foods to include in a growing child's diet and how to prepare them.
 The Department of Nutrition & Dietetics, KK Women's and Children's Hospital (KKH) shares more.

-Dr Han Wee Meng works with children every day.
-She knows that between the ages of two and 12, they are growing fast and need to be fed right.
+The Department of Nutrition & Dietetics at KK Women’s and Children’s Hospital (KKH), a member of the SingHealth group, works with children every day.
+They know that between the ages of two and 12, children grow fast and need to be fed right.

-There’s a plethora to choose from, but here are Dr Han’s 10 top picks:
+There’s a plethora to choose from, but here are dietitians' 10 top picks:

 Strawberries and blueberries are rich in vitamin C, antioxidants and phytochemicals.
 They protect healthy cells from damage, boosting the immune system.